How Long Does Exterior Paint Last?

 Pick A Light Color

 While darker paint colors may be more fashionable now, you should be aware that they will fade quickly because they absorb more UV rays.
 The UV rays break down the paint and fade the color over time.
-You can add up to five years to the lifespan of your exterior paint by selecting a light color or a hue with a pastel undertone.

 Apply Multiple Coats Of Paint

 Applying multiple coats of paint can significantly extend the life of your newly painted surface.
-Using additional coats of paint will create a defense that prevents your paint job from being damaged by the weather or other forces.
-As a rule, any sections particularly susceptible to damage should have three coats of paint applied to them (one priming coat and two top coats).
+Using at least two coats of paint will create a defense that prevents your paint job from being damaged by the weather or other forces.

 Wait Before Applying A Second Coat

-Your outside paint will last longer if you show patience and wait the necessary amount of time after the first coat of paint has dried or cured before applying a second coat.
-The time it takes for the paint to dry will depend on the surface, the temperature outside, and the type of paint being used.
-Usually exterior paint will dry within 12 to 24 hours.
-Of course, you don’t have to worry about when to apply a second coat if you’re working with a reputable exterior home painting company that will be performing the painting for you.
+time it takes for the paint to dry will depend on the surface, the temperature outside, and the type of paint being used.
+Usually, exterior paint will dry within 12 to 24 hours.
+Of course, you don’t have to worry about when to apply a second coat if you’re working with a

 Perform The Proper Surface Prep Work

-Even though it's a pain to undertake the preliminary painting work, skipping it will result in chips and peels.
-You’ll want to remove loose or flaking paint from the exterior of a building by scraping it off.
+To properly prep the surface, remove loose or flaking paint from the exterior of a building by scraping it off.
 You’ll also want to remove any dirt or dust with water and let the area dry entirely before painting for optimal adherence.
-If you’re working with a painting company, your painting company will do all of the exterior prep work for you.

 Use The Right Tools